zupremacyesports/uYouEnhanced/SECURITY.md

 # Security Policy for uYouPlus Developers
 If I verify a reported security vulnerability, my policy is:

-- I will patch the current main branch, as well as the immediate prior minor release branch.
+- the uYouPlusExtra Developer will patch the current main branch, as well as the immediate prior minor release branch.

+- the Contributors are allowed to patch the current main branch with custom features and the ability to add new & updated Localizable Strings.

-- After fully patching the main branch, I will issue a new release for the main branch along with LTS release branches.
+- After fully patching the main branch, the uYouPlusExtra Developer will issue a new release for the main branch along with LTS release branches.

 ## Supported Versions